naemazam/CheatSheets-Hub/language/bash.md

 # Example of usage
 echo -e "${Green}This is GREEN text${Color_Off} and normal text" echo -e "${Red}${On_White}This is Red test on White background${Color_Off}"

-# option -e is mandatory, it enable interpretation of backslash escapes
+ option -e is mandatory, it enable interpretation of backslash escapes printf "${Red} This is red \n"

-printf "${Red} This is red \n"
+# Thanks